MariyaShpakouskaya/bookstore_spring_Shpakouskaya/README.md

 # Bookstore

-This project is an online bookstore.
+This is an application for Java Professional Training Course.

-* module 1 - book object (entity)
+* module 1 - Configuration (Annotation)
-* module 2 - bookDto object (service)
+* module 2 - Spring Boot
-* module 3 - user objects (entity and service)
+* module 3 - Order and orderItem
-* module 4 - servlet
+* module 4 - Jpa
-* module 5 - jsp
+* module 5 - Spring Data